 simulation log variable, see the reference pages for the classes

 simscape.logging.Series, and their associated

 You can also configure your model to automatically record Simscape logging data, along with the rest of the simulation data obtained from a model run, using the Simulation Data Inspector.
 Set up your model to log simulation data, either for the whole model or on a block-by-block basis, and enable data recording.
 Simulate the model, and then open the Simulation Data Inspector and view the results.
 For detailed information on how to enable data recording and how to configure and use the Simulation Data Inspector, see Simulation Data Inspector in Your Workflow (Simulink).

-simulation output check box on the Data Import/Export pane
+output check box on the Data Import/Export pane of the

 Simulation data logging is not supported for:

 sim command with a

 'StopTime' name-value pair, the Simscape logging results are not updated.